RahmanMifta/hello-world/README.md

 # hello-world

-As a part of learning github
+I am new to github.
+This is a part of learning github.